swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 > [!NOTE]
 > Experimental features can be both additive and source-breaking.
 > Upcoming features are necessarily source-breaking.

-adoption mode will deliver guidance in the shape of warnings, notes, remarks, and fix-its, as and when appropriate.

 When implemented, adoption mode for upcoming features is expected to anticipate and call out any behavioral differences that will result from enacting the